Valvoline and Aston Martin Team Bring Aspiring Mechanics Program to the Mexico City GP (Update)

 The Valvoline Global Aspiring Mechanics Program will be on full display throughout the weekend, spotlighting the power of hands-on learning.
 Students from La Escuela Mexicana de Electricidad (EME), who have received scholarships through the Aspiring Mechanics Programme, will receive trackside access to Aston Martin Aramco, going behind-the-scenes with professional F1 mechanics as they tour the team garage and witness firsthand how innovation and precision drive performance at the highest level of racing.

 Designed to remove entry barriers and open doors for the next generation of automotive technicians, the Aspiring Mechanics program comes at a critical time as the global automotive industry faces a projected shortage of 4.3 million skilled workers by 2030.
-To help close this gap, Valvoline Global’s new program includes a five-year, $1 million USD pledge to support an estimated 10,000 aspiring mechanics globally through training, scholarships, and local engagement programmes.
+To help close this gap, Valvoline Global’s new program includes a five-year, $1 million USD pledge to support an estimated 10,000 aspiring mechanics globally through training, scholarships, and local engagement programs.

 With the automotive industry projected to grow by an average of 2.4% by 2030, Valvoline Global’s commitment ensures that tomorrow’s workforce is ready to meet the moment.
 With a rich history of celebrating and investing in mechanics, Valvoline Global has grown its support over time to achieve global impact.
 Since the 2020 launch of its Mechanics Month program (now recognized annually in 60+ countries), Valvoline Global has directly invested in mechanics worldwide.
 Tailored to meet regional needs, this global commitment ranges from scholarships and apprenticeships to toolbox donations and mentorships in communities around the world.